jsreport/docs/docs/api.md

 ### Rendering without stored templates

 The template doesn't necessarily need to be stored inside jsreport [templates store](/learn/template-stores) and it can be fully defined in the request body.
-In this case, you need to specify at least required attributes `recipe`,  `engine` and `content`.
+In this case, you need to specify at least the required attributes `recipe`,  `engine`, and `content`.
 The following snippet shows how to define such a request body.

 ```js
 {